mwesterham/tank-game/README.md

 • TankLevelCreator.pde:   Level creator to aide in level creation (seperate from main game).
 Also note: very basic, must copy-paste the code printed in the terminal to the World.pde file

-• UI.pde:   Controls the entire UI and interacts with main loop to run game.
-Can be treated as a wrapper
+• UI.pde:   UI class that controls the entire user interface and can start the actual game.

 • World.pde:  Contains definitions for each world, including wall placements, enemy types, and enemy placements